 “We will continue to see microdosing become more and more mainstream,” says Lily Colley, director of marketing for Denver-based Incredibles, a company that sells cannabis-infused edibles in Colorado, California and Nevada dispensaries, with plans to expand to Oregon, Illinois, Arizona, Michigan and Puerto Rico.

 “What we’ll also continue to see is new demographics move toward enjoying this kind of product, even if it’s just at a book club.”

 Instead of gulping a chocolate cookie laced with 20 mg of THC, manufacturers are retooling their lines initially meant for medicinal users.
 No one knows if a low dose user is slowly dissolving fruit-flavored lozenge or sipping a beverage with only a couple milligrams of THC.
 The delivery is discreet.

 Manufacturers of microdose edibles say it’s important for first-timers and those who haven’t consumed cannabis after a lengthy absence to learn how the drug affects them.

-Everyone reacts differently, says Seth Yaffe, operations manager at a Ermont, a medical marijuana dispensary in Quincy, Massachusetts.
+Everyone reacts differently, says Seth Yaffe, operations manager at a Ermont, a medical cannabis dispensary in Quincy, Massachusetts.

-“I definitely can feel anywhere from 5 to 7 to 10 mg of THC in an edible really quickly,” says Yaffe, a medical marijuana patient and a former restaurateur.
+“I definitely can feel anywhere from 5 to 7 to 10 mg of THC in an edible really quickly,” says Yaffe, a medical cannabis patient and a former restaurateur.